KhanRana/PP5-mildew-detection-in-cherry-leaves/README.md

         cultivars are commonly affected, rendering them unmarketable due to the covering of white fungal growth on the cherry surface.
-        - Initial symptoms, often occurring 7 to 10 days after the onset of the first irrigation, are light roughly-circular, powdery looking patches on young, susceptible leaves (newly unfolded, and light green expanding leaves).
+        - Initial symptoms, often occurring 7 to 10 days after the onset of the first irrigation, are light roughly circular, powdery-looking patches on young, susceptible leaves (newly unfolded, and light green expanding leaves).
         Older leaves develop an age-related (ontogenic) resistance to powdery mildew and are naturally more resistant to infection than younger leaves.